Ziaulhaq11/testing/sundaes-on-demand/notes.md

 reset after each test

 And here in Mock Service Worker we're not using Browser but Node.
 Because Jest supports nodejs

+Await findBy:-
+When you are waiting for something to appear asynchronously on the page, you must use await findBy